ericlindsey/automate-gmtsar/README.md

 look at the range of values in well-correlated and poorly-correlated areas, to determine a better threshold to use.

-Second, you should check all the unwrapped images to make sure there are no unwrapping errors.
-Detecting an unwrapping error is somewhat subjective (if it was easy, the computer wouldn't make any errors!) but they are often obvious.
-Some examples are included below.
-If you find any, there are a few options: you can increase the correlation threshold to mask out more bad values, and re-run the processing to hopefully fix the error, or you can simply delete that interferogram.
-As long as you

-**\
-**

-**7. Generate final unwrapped interferograms using gmtsar\_app.py**
+**8. Generate final unwrapped interferograms using gmtsar\_app.py**

-Once we have modified intf.in, decided on your correlation threshold and filtering, and fixed any other bugs, we're ready to generate the final unwrapped interferograms.
+Once we have modified intf.in, decided on our correlation threshold and filtering, and fixed any other bugs, we're ready to generate the final unwrapped interferograms.
 We just need to set the following config parameters in our top-level batch.config: